hanyizhao/NetSpeedMonitor/README.md

 ## How to install

-1. Download the msi file and install it.
+1. Download the release file and install it. https://github.com/hanyizhao/NetSpeedMonitor/releases/latest
 2. Install the WinPcap. https://www.winpcap.org/
 3. Enjoy.